Webloyalty: Court cases, convictions, and settlements for fraudulent practices

-Affinion has paid millions of dollars in civil claims and state attorney general claims, in 47 states, for unfair and deceptive trade practices, and faces multiple class-action lawsuits.
-See also U.S. District Court for the District of Massachusetts case number: 1:14-cv-10283.
-For example, Afinion settled a case with the State of New York for consumer fraud, as a result of which a fund is maintained to fully reimburse people whose money was stolen by Affinion's fraudulent practices.
+Affinion has paid millions of dollars in civil claims and state attorney general claims, in 47 states, for unfair and deceptive trade practices, and faced multiple class-action lawsuits.
+For example, Afinion settled a case with the state of New York for consumer fraud, as a result of which a fund is maintained to fully reimburse people whose money was stolen by Affinion's fraudulent practices.

 US Senate Committee on Commerce, Science and Transportation Hearing

 The United States Senate Committee on Commerce, Science and Transportation announced on 28 May 2009 a Senate Commerce Committee investigation, led by chairman Jay Rockefeller into "certain e-commerce marketing practices that generate thousands of mysterious monthly charges to consumer credit cards".

 On 17 November 2009, Webloyalty in the US, Affinion Group and Vertrue were called before the Committee on Commerce, Science and Transportation to explain its business practices during a full committee hearing on "Aggressive Sales Tactics on the Internet and their Impact on American Consumers".

+On 17 November 2009, Webloyalty in the United States, Affinion Group and Vertrue were called before the Committee on Commerce, Science and Transportation to explain its business practices during a full committee hearing on "Aggressive Sales Tactics on the Internet and their Impact on American Consumers".

 The hearings investigated the companies' business practices, whereby consumers were enrolled in a "membership rewards" or "loyalty" club, often without their knowledge, after having purchased something through a separate website.

 The committee investigation found that Webloyalty and other "loyalty club" companies "used aggressive sales tactics to enroll online consumers in services without their consent".

 The chairman of the committee introduced the "Restore Online Shoppers’ Confidence Act" on 5 January 2010 to "end the deceptive online sales tactics" as a conclusion to the investigation.

 The Congress' act was considered and passed by the Senate on 30 November 2010, and considered and passed the House of Representatives on 15 December 2010.
 The act was eventually approved on 29 December 2010.

 Webloyalty responded on 19 May 2010 to the introduction of the act by stating it had "refined its practices to help address senators' concerns and that it will fully comply with the bill once it is enacted" and that it changed its business practices by requiring consumers to enter their full credit card information to enroll.
 Additionally, the company claimed to have improved their after-sales (or post-enrollment) process by sending frequent communications to its members and introduced “no hassle” cancellations.